onexianjian/v8wiki/CodeStubAssembler-Builtins.md

 # CodeStubAssembler

-V8's CodeStubAssembler is a custom, platform agnostic assembler that provides low-level primitives as a thin abstraction over assembly, but also offers an extensive library of higher-level functionality.
+V8’s CodeStubAssembler is a custom, platform-agnostic assembler that provides low-level primitives as a thin abstraction over assembly, but also offers an extensive library of higher-level functionality.

 ```c++
 // Low-level: